hng/BiomolecularStructures.jl/README.md

 The build script should take care of mafft on Debian/Debian-derivatives.
 On other Linux distributions/OSs manual installation is required.

 <hr />
-<small>A [Bioinformatics WS 2014/15](https://www.uni-due.de/zmb/members/hoffmann/overview.shtml) course project by Simon Malischewski, Henning Schumann.
-Supervision by [Prof. Dr. Daniel Hoffmann](https://www.uni-due.de/zmb/members/hoffmann/overview.shtml).</small>
+<small>Started as [Bioinformatics WS 2014/15](https://www.uni-due.de/zmb/members/hoffmann/overview.shtml) course project by Simon Malischewski, Henning Schumann.
+Supervision by Daniel Hoffmann.</small>